Accommodation strategies

 • Conduct regular team building activities through online webinars or live meetings.

-• Bring remote team members together in a single location for meetings/events.
+• Bring remote team members together in a single location for meetings and events.

 • Provide regular, positive feedback acknowledging the employee’s contributions and value.